 The budget plays a role when choosing how to find employees online.
 Though most websites don’t charge anything for job postings, some have costs for specific amounts of posts or keeping posts active for particular lengths of time.
 Research these costs before posting on any websites and make sure you only pay for websites or services you need.

-The entrepreneurs that have the hardest time figuring out how to find employees tend to struggle with asking for help.
+The entrepreneurs who have the hardest time figuring out how to find employees tend to struggle to ask for help.
 Otherwise, you wouldn’t see so many articles emphasizing the effectiveness of referrals.
 To some, it seems like common sense: when seeking new employees, why wouldn’t you ask virtually everyone you know for help?
 But for others, admitting that you need help at all feels like admitting weakness.

 Well, if this sounds like you, it’s time to swallow your pride and ask your employees, friends, and relatives if they know anyone who could fill the open position.
 Everyone has their own network, which almost always features at least one young adult looking for work.
 Referrals have proven so effective for some businesses that they now offer bonuses for employees who bring in new candidates.